viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Getting Started.md

 If you would like to learn more about Transformers, check out the [How Do Transformers Work?](/Transformer%3A%20Product%20Documentation/The%20Transformer%20Model/Important%20Concepts.md) section.

-If you already understand the basics and just want to see another scenario with Transformers in action, see [How To Use Transformers for Machine Translation](/Transformer%3A%20Product%20Documentation/The%20Transformer%20Model/How%20to%20use%20Transformers%20for%20Translation.md)!
+See [How To Use Transformers for Machine Translation](/Transformer%3A%20Product%20Documentation/The%20Transformer%20Model/How%20to%20use%20Transformers%20for%20Translation.md) if you want to learn how you can use transformers for machine translation!